 Lloyds / Bank of Scotland

-With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 18 months of day-to-day banking for free with the Business Current Account.
-It’s six months if you’re switching from another business account.
+With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 12 months of day-to-day banking for free with the Business Current Account whether you’re switching or opening a new account.
 All of the accounts have free electronic payments and simple pricing structures.
 The monthly fee will be £7 once the free banking period ends.
 Just be aware that they’re not accepting switching customers at the moment.

 You can get extra support from products like business loans, insurance, overdrafts and charge cards.